 If the LWM2M Server sends an “Observe” logical operation on an Object Instance or a Resource, the LWM2M Client MUST check whether the LWM2M Server is authorized for the “Read” logical operation.
 If the LWM2M Server is not authorized to perform the “Read” logical operation, the LWM2M Client MUST reject the “Observe” logical operation and send error response as defined in the respective sections.

 If the LWM2M Client needs to send a “Notify” logical operation containing an Object Instance or a Resource to the Server, the LWM2M Client MUST check whether the LWM2M Server is authorized for the “Read” logical operation.
-If the LWM2M Server is not authorized, the Client MUST NOT send the “Notify” logical operation and MUST perfom the “Cancel Observation” logical operation.
+If the LWM2M Server is not authorized, the Client MUST NOT send the “Notify” logical operation and MUST perform the “Cancel Observation” logical operation.